 I would not run pressors or any caustic medications through these lines, but for fluids and many other medications, this is a viable option.

-• Lower leg.
-Well before my time, saphenous vein cut downs were a go-to access point.
+- Lower leg.
+Well before my time, saphenous vein cut-downs were a go-to access point.
 Physicians would access a deep leg vein by cutting into a child’s lower limb to place the line.
 This procedure has mostly been replaced by the IO.
-While most of the saphenous vein is too deep to access without a cut down, there are other more superficial veins in the lower leg.
+While most of the saphenous vein is too deep to access without a cut-down, there are other more superficial veins in the lower leg.

-Look on the inner aspect of the patient’s ankle and you may find something viable.
+Look at the inner aspect of the patient’s ankle and you may find something viable.
 You may be able to transilluminate this area in younger infants, but make sure the juicy vein you find is not the artery!
 At the end of the day, this is a very challenging IV site and should be a last resort.

 3. Finding a vein